Brayden Jaw

 Brayden Jaw (赵传礼 (趙傳禮, Zhào Chuánlǐ); born April 24, 1992) is a Canadian-born Chinese ice hockey player.
 After playing NCAA Division I Ice Hockey at Harvard University, he signed with the Kunlun Red Stars of the Kontinental Hockey League (KHL).

 Playing career

 Brayden Jaw played with the Greater Vancouver Canadians in the BCMML league in 2007-08; the Surrey Eagles (BCHL) in 2008-10; the Nanaimo Clippers (BCHL) from 2009-2011; and the Surrey Eagles (BCHL) in 2011-2012.
 In 2012, he went on to play NCAA Division I Men’s Ice Hockey for the Harvard Crimsons.
 During his time at Harvard, his team won the ECAC Hockey championship in the 2014-2015 season.

-Following his collegiate career, Jaw went on to play hockey where he signed in 2017 with the Beijing Kunlun Red Stars until 2019.
+Following his collegiate career, Jaw went on to play hockey where he signed in 2017 with the Beijing Kunlun Red Stars until 2020.

 International play

-Jaw was part of the Chinese hockey development team for the 2022 Winter Olympics in Beijing but did not get selected to compete.
+Jaw was part of the Chinese hockey development team for the 2022 Winter Olympics in Beijing.